da-nrw/DNSCore/ContentBroker/src/main/markdown/installation_irods.md

 Read [connect CB and iRODS](installation_irods_cb.md)

-Be sure to have at least one dns.re file configured at server.config reSet !
+Be sure to have at least one dns.re file configured at server.config reSet !!!
+This depends on your selected topology

 ### Setting up a node topology

 Please note: iRODS can be setup to use a "federation" of iRODS Servers forming a mostly independent "zones" as well as the concept of having one Zone with several resource servers.
 Please refer to the iRODS Documentation about this.
-For working with DNSCo#re in Federations plese read [here](administation_federated.md)
+For working with DNSCo#re in Federations plese read [here](administration_federated.md)

 DNSCore supports both operational modes, depending on your